-Northern lights North Bay tonight
+Northern lights in North Bay tonight

 7-day outlook for North Bay